dazuma/toys/toys/docs/guide.md

 might want to run them.

-Second, it's possible for a variety of tools to be available together, including both locally and globally defined, with potentially different sets of dependencies.
+Second, it's possible for a variety of tools to be available together, including both locally and globally defined tools, with potentially different sets of dependencies.
 With `bundle exec`, you must choose beforehand which bundle to use.

 Although traditional `bundle exec` doesn't always work, Toys provides ways for individual tools to manage their own gem dependencies.